two women hugging

 Mental Health: Types of Treatment

 People are more comfortable seeking help for emotional challenges than ever before.
-The need continues to rise, particularly during COVID-19.
-But the good thing is that as the need for mental health services increases, so have the options for those services and how telehealth has increased access to services.
+Fortunately, as the demand for mental health services has grown, so have the available options, with telehealth significantly increasing access to these services.

-Knowing that help is available provides hope, but important questions like, “where do I go?” “what kind of services do I need?” remain.
-Thankfully, NOAH’s team has some answers.
+Knowing that help is available provides hope, but important questions like “Where do I go?” and “What kind of services do I need?” still arise.
+We’re here to assist you in finding the answers.

 Here are the main types of treatment currently available in mental health: